arrrxynn/arrrxynn-portfolio_website/readme.txt

 Attribution:

-   You must include a credit link to our website(https://aryanjoge.fun) somewhere on your site.
+   You must include a credit link to our our website (https://aryanjoge.fun) or to Aryan Joge (https://www.linkedin.com/in/aryanjoge) somewhere on your work.
 We prefer the footer credit that comes with the template but you are still free to move it somewhere else.

 -----------------------------------------------------------------------------------------------------